Junaydbros/printf/README.md

 ```

 ## Usage
-To use the `_printf()` function in your code, include the `main.h` header file in your source document and call the function with the desired format string and any arguemtsto be printed.
+To use the `_printf()` function in your code, include the `main.h` header file in your source document and call the function with the desired format string and any arguemts to be printed.
 For example:

 ```
 #include <stdio.h>